kristiandupont/narrow-types/README.md

 }
 ```

 and call that.
-But now we are no longer sure that the provided email is valid.
-We could move the Zod validation step into the function, but if we want to keep it in the endpoint as well for some reason, we will now be validating twice at runtime which is a performance cost, and not very pretty either.
+But now you are no longer sure that the provided email is valid.
+You could move the Zod validation step into the function, but if you want to keep it in the endpoint as well for some reason, you will now be validating twice at runtime which is a performance cost, and not very pretty either.

 Instead, you can use the `EmailString` type from this library: